-Redetects the type of inverter/charger and its features & Diguration.
-Use this feature when, for example, a VE.Bus BMS used to be part of a system, and is no longer.
+Redetects the type of inverter/charger and its features & Dispersion of Samples, a VE.Bus BMS used to be part of a system, and is no longer.

 System reset

 Restarts the inverter/charger when it has stopped retrying.
 For example after a (very) heavy overload; or three overloads in a row.